Chemotherapy for mesothelioma

 Side effects of chemotherapy

 Chemotherapy can cause side effects.
 These can often be managed with drugs and usually improve after treatment has finished.
 Different drugs cause different side effects.
-Your cancer doctor or nurse will explain what to expect based on the treatment you will have.
+Your cancer doctor, nurse or pharmacist will explain what to expect.

 - Risk of infection